jba/parco/README.md

-# parser
+# parco

-A combinator-based parser in Go
+A combinator-based parser in Go.